2084x/ytcli-guide/README.md

 Occasionally a video will play in audio only mode, so I like to force a window.

 I set FZF_DEFAULT_OPTS in my shell profile.
-If you don't do this you may want to set them in the ytfzf confs.
-It could look something like this: `FZF_DEFAULT_OPTS="--layout=reverse -e -m --height=100% --bind=ctrl-a:select-all"`
+If you don't do this you may want to set them in the ytfzf configs.
+It could look something like this:

+`FZF_DEFAULT_OPTS="--layout=reverse -e -m --height=100% --bind=ctrl-a:select-all"`

 ## yt-dlp
 ### `~/.config/yt-dlp/config`